JieGroup/GenAI/docs/rag/index.md

    P(ID | Q) = \text{softmax}(g(Q, D))
    $
    where:
    - $ g(Q, D) $ is a function (often implemented as a neural network) that computes a score for each document identifier based on the query $ Q $ and a set of document representations $ D $.

-3. **Softmax Function**:
-   To ensure that the output probabilities sum to one, the softmax function is applied:
+In other words, we have
    $
    P(ID_i | Q) = \frac{e^{g(Q, D_i)}}{\sum_{j=1}^{M} e^{g(Q, D_j)}}
    $